bricebai/bricebai.github.io/the-kids-room.md

 I used slightly transparent gradients to evoke dynamic fluidity and transition.
 Playing around with patterns such as polka dots and lines added to the overall youth and playfulness of the identity.

-The layering of the solid gradients vs. patterns created a multifaceted quality.
+The layering of the solid gradients vs. patterns created a multifaceted quality, giving the appearance of each shape having different layers of either the gradient or the pattern.
+This effect is important in conveying the layered nature of this room and its different appearances from certain perspectives.

 ![](/uploads/tkr_process 2.png)